• Skip to main content

 • To fix the hole from the toothpick, use a wet finger to rub over it.
 Or, use a little leftover peanut butter dough to cover it up which is what I prefer to do.

 • When microwaving the chocolate, don't overcook it or it will seize up and get hard instead of the creamy consistency you're looking for.
+Go slow, microwaving 30 seconds at a time and stirring in between.

 Nutrition

-Tried this recipe?Let us know how it was!
+Tried our recipe?Let us know how it was!

 Reader Interactions